robch/book-of-ai/docs/chapter-18-sample-overview-phi3-onnx-chat-streaming-cs.md

 ---
-# ONNX Chat Completions Streaming in C\#
+# ONNX Chat Streaming in C\#

 --8<-- "docs/warning-ai-generated.md"

-This sample demonstrates how to use the ONNX Chat Completions API with streaming in a C# console application.
+This sample demonstrates how to use the ONNX Chat API with streaming in a C# console application.

 [:material-file-code: Program.cs](./samples/phi3-onnx-chat-streaming-cs/Program.cs)
 [:material-file-code: OnnxGenAIChatCompletionsStreamingClass.cs](./samples/phi3-onnx-chat-streaming-cs/OnnxGenAIChatCompletionsStreamingClass.cs)